voedger/voedger-docs/README.md

 ## Why you need Voedger?

-If you want to save money and time - you might need Voedger.
+If you want to **save money and time** - you might need **Voedger**.
 Why Voedger saves development costs?
 It replaces or hides the whole modern technology stack that is used to build distributed applications:

 ![Modern technology stack.
 Use Voedger instead all of this...](images/stack.png)